sunnat629/CrPermissions/README.md

 ```

+#### **`hasPermission(permission: String)`**
-#### **`hasPermission(permission: String)`**: Return the permission status as Boolean before use the permitted features like Camera, Call Log, read/write storage etc. If the permission is Granted already, it will return `true`.
+Return the permission status as Boolean before use the permitted features like Camera, Call Log, read/write storage etc. If the permission is Granted already, it will return `true`.
 If the user Denied without check the "Don't ask again", it will again ask the permission and return `false`.
 If the user Denied and check the "Don't ask again", it will again ask to go to Settings for give the permission manually and return `false`. `permission` parameter is the name of the permission user wants to use.
 ```
 if (crPermissions.hasPermission(Manifest.permission.CAMERA)){
             val intent = Intent("android.media.action.IMAGE_CAPTURE")